AzelCH/NoDropItem/README.md

 # NoDropItem
-- Player can't drop item in your server
+Protect your server from people who like to drop random items

 # CONFIG
 ```